Interest and Career Goal Identification

 Definition: All students are a part of a process to identify and articulate areas of interest and career goals annually.

-- The Career Planning Guide (PDF, 85 pages, 2012) from NH Employment Security describes 658 occupations, along with employment, job outlook, average wage, skills, and education needed.
-Link to a table of job titles(available as a PDF or Excel file) for easier cross-referencing.
+- The Career Planning Guide (PDF, 71 pages, 2016) from NH Employment Security describes 770 occupations, along with employment, job outlook, average wage, skills, and education needed.
+Information on how to use the Career Planning Guide.

 - Career exploration resources is a series of links on the NH Employment Security site, and well worth some exploring!